RedisGears/RedisGears/docs/overview.md

 An **event** is a signal that the RedisGears engine can intercept and react to by triggering the execution of an event-driven processing function.

 ## Engine
-A RedisGears component that is in charge of the execution of function.
+A RedisGears component that is in charge of the execution of functions.
 The engine executes locally on each of the cluster's shards.

 ## Coordinator
 A RedisGears component that handles cluster communication and data shuffling.